Dear Shareholders,

 An internal audit programme covering various activities and periodical reports are submitted to the management as well as Audit Committee of the Board.
 The Audit Committee, comprises of professionally qualified directors, who interact with the statutory auditors, internal auditors and management on the matters within its terms of reference.
 Effective policies, guidelines and procedures are in place for effective management of internal financial controls.
 To maintain its objectivity and independence, the Internal Auditor has access to the Chairperson of the Audit Committee of the Board.
 The Internal Auditor monitors and evaluates the efficacy and adequacy of internal control system in the Company, its compliance with operating systems, accounting procedures and policies at all locations of the Company.
 Based on the report of Internal Auditor, process owners undertake corrective action in their respective areas and thereby strengthen the controls.

-The internal auditors also perform an independent check of effectiveness of key controls in identified areas of internal financial control reporting.
+The Internal Auditors also perform an independent check of effectiveness of key controls in identified areas of internal financial control reporting.
 The Statutory Auditors Report includes a report on the internal financial controls over financial reporting.
 The Audit Committee and the Board are of the opinion that the Company has sound Internal Financial Control commensurate with the nature and size of its business operations and operating effectively.
 During the year, no reportable material weakness in the design or operation of internal control system or their inadequacy was observed.

 RISK MANAGEMENT

 Risk Management is a strategic business discipline and a continuous process that supports to achieve the Companys objectives by addressing the full spectrum of its risks and managing the impact of those risks.
 The Company uses the risk management framework as a key tool to proactively identify, assess, treat, monitor and report risks as well as to create a risk- aware culture within the Company.
 The Board regularly reviews the risk management strategy of the Company with focused approach towards risk associated with core business of storage infrastructure and renewable energy.
 The Audit Committee of the Board monitors effectiveness of risk management systems.
-The detailed analysis of risk and concerns of the Company is provided in the
+The detailed analysis of risk and concerns of the Company is provided in the Management Discussion and Analysis Report forming part of this Directors Report and 41 Annual Report.

 CORPORATE GOVERNANCE

-The Company adheres to the Corporate Governance requirements set out by the Securities and Exchange Board of India (SEBI) and considers Corporate Governance as an instrument to maximize value for all Stakeholders i.e. investors, employees, shareholders, customers, suppliers, environment and the community at large.
+The Company adheres to the corporate governance requirements set out by the Securities and Exchange Board of India (SEBI) and considers Corporate Governance as an instrument to maximize value for all Stakeholders i.e. investors, employees, shareholders, customers, suppliers, environment and the community at large.
 Good governance practices emerge from the culture and mind-set of the organization.
 The Company has adopted fair and transparent governance and disclosure practices.
 A separate report on Corporate Governance forms an integral part of this Annual Report.
 Certificate of Practising Company Secretary regarding compliance of conditions of Corporate Governance as stipulated under Schedule V of the Listing Regulations, is annexed herewith as Annexure II to this Report.

 PARTICULARS OF EMPLOYEES